What Is Shopify Capital?

-More than one million ecommerce businesses use Shopify, and the platform reaches over 300 million customers.
-The platform is growing more every year.
-There’s a huge diversity of small businesses on the platform, and Shopify Capital can help merchants grow their businesses to the next level.
+More than 1 million ecommerce businesses use Shopify, and the platform reaches over 300 million customers.
+There’s a vast diversity of small businesses on the platform, and Shopify Capital can help merchants grow their businesses to the next level.
 Read on to learn more about how Shopify Capital works, how much it costs, and the pros and cons.

-Shopify Capital loans are lump sum loans between $200 and $1 million that come with a borrowing fee.
-You repay the loan and fee in increments over a 12-month period.
+Shopify Capital loans are lump-sum loans that come with a borrowing fee.
+You repay the loan and fee in increments for over 12 months.
 Funds are deposited into your business bank account, and Shopify deducts a small fixed percentage of your daily sales—called the repayment rate—until the loan and fee are fully repaid.
 To ensure that you pay back the total amount owed within 12 months, there are payment “milestones” that you have to meet along the way.
 Every 60 days, you must pay back at least one-sixth of the total amount owed.

 For example, let’s say Shopify offers you a $10,000 loan with a borrowing fee of $1,000 and a repayment rate of 10%.
 The total owed is $11,000 (the loan amount plus the fee).
 Every day that you have Shopify sales, Shopify will deduct 10% of your sales until the full $11,000 is repaid.
 To ensure that you pay back the full $11,000 within 12 months, you’ll have to pay at least $1,833—one-sixth of that total—every 60 days.
 If, at the end of a 60-day period, you’re not able to meet your payment milestones, the shortfall is automatically debited from your bank account.